Using the Bus Stop Signs

 New Bus Stop Signage Keeps You In the Know, On the Go

-2 - STOP ID#
+2 Stop ID#

 Use DadnabTM, a free text messaging service, to get schedule info via reply text.
 Text your bus stop ID# to (512) 981-6221, and you'll quickly receive a reply text with the next scheduled bus arrivals at that stop.
 Learn more about Dadnab™.

-6 - QR CODE
+6 QR Code

-Later in 2012, each of the new signs will also be outfitted with Braille and raised lettering corresponding to the bus stop ID# and the routes that serve that stop.
+Most stops now have Braille and raised lettering corresponding to the bus stop ID# and the routes that serve that stop.